 NrqlQuery component to fetch Browser data from your account.

-Throughout this course, you’re going to build a real-world New Relic One application for running and managing A/B tests.
-You’ll visualize Browser data for your competing designs, see historical data from past tests, and even choose a winning design and end the test, all from your New Relic One application!
-But before you get into the weeds of building charts and making http requests, you need to learn what New Relic One applications are made of.
+Throughout this course, you’re going to build a real-world New Relic application for running and managing A/B tests.
+You’ll visualize Browser data for your competing designs, see historical data from past tests, and even choose a winning design and end the test, all from your New Relic application!
+But before you get into the weeds of building charts and making http requests, you need to learn what New Relic applications are made of.

-This lesson is part of a course that teaches you how to build a New Relic One application from the ground up.
+This lesson is part of a course that teaches you how to build a New Relic application from the ground up.
 Continue on to the first lesson: Spin up your demo services.